 If you are in the middle of tough financial times, should you recklessly give away what little you have?
 No. But despite the difficulty of your circumstances, you should continually seek God’s heart of love for others.
 And if He wants, He will teach you how.
 He will give you the grace to do it.
 In fact, learning to be a good giver may be one of the spiritual keys to unlocking prosperity in your own life.

 For years, I have helped people find financial freedom by teaching them what God says about money.
 If you want to be a giver but are having trouble in your own financial life, I would be honored to help you too.
-Subscribe to God, Money & Me today, and I’ll come alongside you with wisdom, insight and encouragement to help you grow from where you are now to where God wants you to be.
+My free e-book, “God’s Master Plan for Your Money,” will give you encouragement and practical tips to help you grow from where you are now to where God wants you to be.

 Join me today, and let’s start the journey to financial freedom and life-changing generosity together!